<%@ Language=JavaScript %> G0ISW HF/VHF/UHF Station

 For further audio examples from radio amateurs around the World using various TX audio bandwidths, please visit John NU9N's website MP3 page here.

-I have had my Kenwood TS-2000 transceiver for over 11 years now and for the past year or more I have been troubled with a regular, but intermittent, main display fault where the screen showing frequency and other information suddenly goes blank and all the front panel controls become locked.
+I had my Kenwood TS-2000 transceiver for over 11 years and then I was troubled with a regular, but intermittent, main display fault where the screen showing frequency and other information suddenly goes blank and all the front panel controls become locked.
 Often the only temporary cure has been to switch off the separate power supply and then switch it back on.

-Despite my Kenwood TS-2000 radio being sent to an authorised service dealer they have been unable to identify or repeat the problem.
-Finally I have found by chance an alternative solution and purchased the Kenwood RC-2000 mobile controller remote head.
-Using this has allowed me to see my display to tune again!
+Despite my Kenwood TS-2000 radio being sent to an authorised service dealer they had been unable to identify or repeat the problem.
+Finally I had found by chance an alternative solution and purchased the Kenwood RC-2000 mobile controller remote head.
+Using this had allowed me to see my display to tune again!
+I am utterly convinced the problem is caused by the accessory socket connection to my computer in some way.

 Since 1995 when I moved to a more urban location, I voluntarily restricted my base station transceiver output power, from my license permitted 400 watts, to a maximum of only 50 watts on all bands!
 This helps to prevent any potential TVI/EMC problems and has still allowed me to work most of Europe on VHF and the World on HF.